 USC’s Viterbi School of Engineering boasts current enrollment of 2,700 undergraduate and 5,600 graduate students.
 The University of Southern California takes pride in being “innovative, elite and internationally recognized for creating new models of education, research, and commercialization that are firmly rooted in real world needs.”
 Whether you're a first year, senior, or graduate student - it's never too late to start!
 A variety of courses, designed to introduce you to computer science and programming, make it obvious that we live in an exciting time to study this major.
 Choose from four bachelor’s degree programs or a variety of master’s degree programs to support students in exploring all the challenges this disciplines has to offer.
 Stay up to date!
 By subscribing to the CS Job Announcements mailing list, you will receive information regarding on-campus and off-campus jobs and internships in your field.

-University of California-Santa Barbara offers 3 Computer Science degree programs.
-It's a very large, public, four-year university in a midsize suburb.
-In 2019, 167 Computer Science students graduated with students earning 112 Bachelor's degrees, 43 Master's degrees, and 12 Doctoral degrees.
+University of California-San Diego offers 3 Computer Science degree programs.
+It's a very large, public, four-year university in a large city.
+In 2020, 767 Computer Science students graduated with students earning 435 Bachelor's degrees, 294 Master's degrees, and 38 Doctoral degrees.

-University of California-Santa Cruz offers 3 Computer Science degree programs.
-It's a large, public, four-year university in a small city.
-In 2019, 607 Computer Science students graduated with students earning 559 Bachelor's degrees, 30 Master's degrees, and 18 Doctoral degrees.
+University of California-Irvine offers 3 Computer Science degree programs.
+It's a very large, public, four-year university in a large city.
+In 2020, 897 Computer Science students graduated with students earning 805 Bachelor's degrees, 65 Master's degrees, and 27 Doctoral degrees.